-- (8) Subject to subclause (9), an employer in relation to a Work Premises that is a care facility in Victoria must not require or permit a care facility worker to perform work at more than one Work Premises of the employer. - (9)Subclause (8) does not apply where it is not practicable to limit a care facility worker to only one Work Premises. - (10)Where subclause (9) applies, the employer must be able to demonstrate the systems of work which it has put in place to minimise the number of care facility workers working across multiple Work Premises. - Example: rosters. - (11)An employer in relation to a Work Premises that is a care facility in Victoria must require care facility workers in relation to a care facility to wear a face covering while working in - any indoor space at a care facility; and (a) - (b) any outdoor space at a care facility, unless an exemption pursuant to subclause 5(16)(e) - (h), (j), (n) - (z) of the Stay at Home Directions (Victoria) applies in respect of a care facility worker in relation to a care facility, then the employer is exempted from requiring that care facility worker to wear a face covering.
+- Care facilities - (11) Subject to subclause (12), an employer in relation to a Work Premises that is a care facility in Victoria must not require or permit a care facility worker to perform work at more than one Work Premises of the employer.

+- (12) Subclause (11) does not apply where it is not practicable to limit a care facility worker to only one Work Premises. - (13) Where subclause (12) applies, the employer must be able to demonstrate the systems of work which it has put in place to minimise the number of care facility workers working across multiple Work Premises.
+Example: rosters. - (14) An employer in relation to a Work Premises that is a care facility in Victoria must require care facility workers in relation to a care facility to wear a face covering while working in - (a) any indoor space at a care facility; and - (b) any outdoor space at a care facility, unless an exemption pursuant to subclause 5(16)(e) - (h), (j), (n) - (z) of the Stay at Home Directions (Metropolitan Melbourne) or 5(12)(e) - (h), (j), (m) - (y) applies in respect of a care facility worker in relation to a care facility, then the employer is exempted from requiring that care facility worker to wear a face covering.